Fixing The Dreaded ‘Error Establishing a Database Connection’ in WordPress

 If you suddenly started seeing the error message on an existing site without making any changes, this is probably not the problem (you’ll probably be better served starting with the other troubleshooting tips).
 However, if you started seeing the error message after migrating WordPress or when setting up a new WordPress install, having incorrect database credentials is one of the most common causes of database connection issues.

 To connect to your site’s database, WordPress needs four key pieces of information:

 - Database password

-- Database used
+- Database hostname

-If you’ve recently switched hosts, make sure to double-check the ‘database host’ details.
-In many cases, this will be ‘localhost’ (Bluehost, HostGator).
-It should be noted that many hosts use an IP Address (SiteGround) or even a completely different URL (DreamHost).
-If you’re unsure about any part of this you should either contact your host and ask them directly or look at their online knowledgebase (if they have one).
+localhost.
+However, some hosts may also use an IP Address or even a completely different URL, so it’s important to double-check.
+If you’re unsure about any part of this, you should either contact your host and ask them directly or look at their online knowledgebase (if they have one).

 define('DB_NAME', 'database_name'); /** MySQL database username */ define('DB_USER', 'database_user'); /** MySQL database password */ define('DB_PASSWORD', 'database_password'); /** MySQL hostname */ define('DB_HOST', 'database_host');

 Here’s an example of what it might look like in a real file: